VladekQ/VladekQ/README.md

 ### Hi there 👋
 ### My name is Vladislav Polyakov &#129489;

-I am a raising student of Data Science
+I am a raising student of Data Science.
+I've been learning Python for about 2 years now and studying Data Science for a half of year.
+I'm currently learning Statistical Data Analysis.

+📫 How to reach me:
+    e-mail: lowkick2005@yandex.ru
+    telegram: @vladekq

 <!--
 **VladekQ/VladekQ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.